IHOb Changes Back To IHOP, As Chain Admits Name Change Was A Publicity Stunt For Their New Burger Menu

-When IHOP announced that they would start going by IHOb, dedicated fans reacted with mixed reactions.
+When IHOP announced that they would start going by IHOb, dedicated fans had mixed reactions.
 Weeks later, the company is going back to its original name, IHOP, admitting that the IHOb name change was merely a publicity stunt in order to promote their new burger menu.
 The name change coincides with the company’s 60th anniversary.
-And yet again, the public is reacting, some happy to hear the news, while others feel betrayed because they fell for the stunt, according to FOX13.
+And yet again, the public is reacting, with some happy to hear the news, while others feeling betrayed because they fell for the stunt, according to FOX13.

 The initial name change caused a lot of confusion, with some believing that pancakes would no longer be served.
 Others criticized the chain’s decision to add burgers to their lineup, saying that it’s easy to find burgers anywhere.